modek4/quiz/README.md

   	- The result of the test
   	- The time of the test
   	- Answer correctness graph
+- It is possible to automatically save the test after it has been fully completed. */db/auto_save.php*

 **[⬆ back to top](#table-of-contents)**